 Snowflake and Redshift are both prime considerations when it comes to business intelligence.
 The choice between Snowflake or Redshift will be relative to your resources, business requirements, and data strategy.
 It has to be based on your daily usage patterns and the amount of data you will have to handle.

-Visit our Business Intelligence Community and interact with our experts.
+Visit our AWS Community and interact with our experts.